Dave Bustion

-David C. Bustion (born August 30, 1949), also known as Stretch is a retired American basketball player.
+David C. Bustion (born August 30, 1949), also known as Stretch, is an American former basketball player.

 He played collegiately for the University of Denver.

 He was selected by the Kansas City–Omaha Kings in the 5th round (68th pick overall) of the 1972 NBA draft.

 He played for the Denver Rockets (1972–73) in the ABA.

 After Bustion's stint in the ABA, he played professionally in France for Denain, Paris Bagnolet, Paris Bagnolet-Stade Français (Champion de France) where he served as player-coach for a time.

 He also played in Switzerland for Champel Geneva, ESL Vernier and finally Geneva Pâquis-Seujet.